wwliao/deltagc_repeat/README.md

 # deltagc_repeat
-**deltagc_repeat** is a Python script calculating and comparing the difference of GC ratio between the siRNA-accumulated regions and the non-siRNA-accumulated regions in each tandem repeats and randomized tandem repeats.
+**deltagc_repeat** is a Python script calculating and comparing the difference of GC ratio between the siRNA-accumulating regions and the non-siRNA-accumulating regions in each tandem repeats and randomized tandem repeats.

 ## Dependencies